AngelProtocolFinance/cosmos-smart-contracts/packages/halo_lbp/README.md

-# Astroport-lbp: Common Types
+# Halo-lbp: Common Types

-This is a collection of common types and the queriers which are commonly used in astroport-lbp contracts.
+This is a collection of common types and the queriers which are commonly used in halo-lbp contracts.

 ## Data Types